andricomauludi/andricomauludi/README.md

 Hi there 👋
-I am Andrico Mauludi, and here is my Bio
+I am Andrico Mauludi Junianto, You can call me Ico. and here is my info :

 - 🔭 I’m currently working on PT.
 Sigma Cipta Caraka (Telkomsigma) as a Full Stack Developer
 - 👯 I’m looking to collaborate on Backend Developer (Go, PHP, Django) and DevOps